EnrightLab/gutmetagenome/README.md

 * Circos Version Used: `circos 0.69-9`

-For genomes of interest we download a reference in *Genbank* format, e.g. `Akkermansia.gb` is the Genbank entry (CP001071.1) for Akkermansia sp.
+For genomes of interest we download a reference in *Genbank* format, e.g. `Akkermansia.gb` is the Genbank entry (CP001071.1) for *Akkermansia sp*.
-We then use a perl script [find_species_hits.pl](scripts/find_species_hits.pl)to interrogate all kraken mapping files to identify reads hitting the species of interest.
+We then use a perl script [find_species_hits.pl](scripts/find_species_hits.pl) to interrogate all kraken mapping files to identify reads hitting the species of interest.
 These reads are extracted into a new *FASTA* file.
 We also extract a genome *FASTA* file from the same genbank file.

 To identify per genome mappings we use *blastn* to map the reads against the reference genome *FASTA*.